DUI Drugs Defense Attorney

-DUI Drug Attorney Richard Wagner provides excellent, professional representation against DUI drug charges.
-If arrested and charged with a DUI drug case, you have found an impeccable DUI drug lawyer who knows how to successfully defend your DUI drug charges.
+DUI Drugs Defense Attorney Richard Wagner is the source for excellent, professional legal representation against DUI drug charges.
+If arrested and charged with a DUI drug case, Richard Wagner is an impeccable DUI drug lawyer who knows how to successfully defend your DUI drug charges.
 California expects to see a rise in the number of drug-impaired driving cases that will be investigated and prosecuted by statewide law enforcement entities.

-Do drugs in the blood or urine correctly classify people as drug impaired?
-Scientific studies say it may not.
+Do drugs in the blood correctly classify people as drug impaired?
+Science says not necessarily.

 “Low levels of drugs and metabolites are found in the body hours, or even, depending on the drug, impairing effects have ended.
 There is no way to determine objectively whether the suspects were actually too ‘impaired’ to drive safely.
 The fact that drugs were found in a suspect’s blood does not necessarily mean the suspect was too impaired to drive safely.”
 The LAPD 173 Study.

-Proving you were under the influence of a drug requires proving that the substance involved impaired driving.
-Below is some useful information about common DUI Drug cases:
+Proving you were under the influence of a drug requires evidence that the drug impaired driving.
+Below is useful information about common DUI Drug (DUID) cases:

 Marijuana refers to the leaves and flowering tops of the cannabis plant.
 THC is the major psychoactive ingredient of cannabis.
 Hashish consists of the THC-rich resinous secretions of the plant.
 It is difficult to establish a relationship between a person’s THC blood concentration and performance impairing effects.
 However, impairment is typically found in persons who have used Marijuana within three-to-six hours of a blood draw.
-NHTSA concedes it is inadvisable to try to predict the effects of marijuana based on blood THC concentrations alone.
-Studies have suggested marijuana has been shown to impair performance on driving.
-Some drivers, however, may actually be able to improve performance for brief periods by overcompensating for self-perceived impairment.
+NHTSA admits it is inadvisable to try to predict the effects of marijuana based on blood THC concentrations alone.
+Scientific studies have suggested marijuana has been shown to impair performance on driving.
+Some drivers, however, may actually improve performance for brief periods by overcompensating for self-perceived impairment.

 The presence of cocaine at a given blood concentration cannot usually be associated with a degree of impairment or a specific effect for a given individual without additional information.
 This is due to many factors, including individual levels of tolerance to the drug and changes in the cocaine concentrations while in storage.